ambyshframber/avc2/specification.md

 Devices MAY use multi-byte ports.
 Devices MAY modify their internal state on read.
 If a cell in the device page is read, but no device is using it for a port, it MUST return 0.

+As of revsion 1.1, devices MAY perform Direct Memory Access (DMA).

 ### 4.1: The system device

 This device is used to allow the processor to control itself, and to perform a few functions impossible with pure CPU instructions.
 The device MUST buffer terminal input such that reads of STDIN are non-blocking.
 The device SHOULD NOT have local terminal echo.